 Codo – OSCP Proving Grounds

-ToxSec | Codo offers a realistic OSCP-style challenge with a web-based foothold.
+ToxSec | Codo Solution: An OSCP challenge with a web-based foothold.

 Codo is a case study in why fundamentals never die.
-There’s no exotic exploit chain here — just:
+There’s no exotic exploit chain here, just:

 Default credentials opening the admin panel.